Back

 Cysts (scalp and body)

-Cysts (epidermoid cysts or trichillemal cysts) are skin-coloured, can vary in size and can be up to about 5 cm in diameter.
+Cysts (epidermoid cysts or trichillemal cysts) are skin-colored, can vary in size and have a diameter of up to about 5 cm.

 Description

-There is often an enlarged skin pore above them.
+There is often an enlarged skin pore above it.
 They can develop anywhere on the body, but are most common on the head, back and neck.
-They are usually hard and move easily under the skin.
-They contain a cheesy, foul-smelling substance made up of skin secretions.
-Epidermal cysts are not painful unless they burst under the skin and become inflamed or infected.
+They are usually hard and can be easily moved under the skin.
+They contain a cheesy, foul-smelling substance consisting of skin secretions.
+Epidermal cysts are not painful as long as they do not burst under the skin and become inflamed or infected.

-In case of recurrent inflammation or in places that are aesthetically or functionally troublesome, they can be removed without any problems.
+In the case of recurring inflammation or in places that are aesthetically or functionally unpleasant, these can be removed without any problems.